Recktenwald/Recktenwald.github.io/_posts/2020-08-31-HelloWorld.md

 ---
-layout: post
+layout: default
 mathjax: true
 title:  "Hello World"
 date:   31/08/2020 19:41
 categories: Testing
+show_abstract: true
+abstract: blablbla
 ---

-# Hi Welcome to my blog
-this is my first blog post on GitHub.
+This is my first blog post on GitHub.

 In N-dimensional simplex noise, the squared kernel summation radius $r^2$ is $\frac 1 2$ for all values of N. This is because the edge length of the N-simplex $s = \sqrt {\frac {N} {N + 1}}$